 Kano Model (Delighters, Basics, Performance)

 Developed by Professor Noriaki Kano in the 1980s, the Kano Model classifies customer preferences into three categories: basic needs, performance needs, and delighters.
-It's widely used in product management to prioritize features.
+It's widely used product management technique to prioritize features.

 Pros: